 We are a registered provider with the Care Quality Commission (the CQC).
 The CQC are the independent regulator of Health and Social Care in England.
 They regulate care provided by the NHS, local authorities, private companies and voluntary organisations.
 They aim to make sure better care is provided for everyone – in hospitals, care homes and people’s own homes.
-Click here to read more about the CQC.
+Click the button below to read more about the CQC (external website).

 We recognise that needs change over time, so regularly visit and review care plans with our clients.
 We will also undertake routine, unannounced spot checks on our staff.
 We encourage client feedback through an annual questionnaire and have an open door policy at our offices.
 In this way we hope to ensure that everything we do is of the highest standard.